 Standing as tall as a giraffe, it’s believed the flying reptile would have weighed about half a ton.

-With a wingspan of 39 foot, it would have been bigger than the roughly 33-foot wingspan of an F16 fighter jet.
+With a wingspan of 39 feet, it would have been bigger than the roughly 33-foot wingspan of an F16 fighter jet.

 Scientists genetically modified goats to spin spider silk from their udders.

 US Professor Randy Lewis transplanted a gene into the goats from a spider that allows the goats to produce milk containing an extra protein.

 This is then extracted from the goat milk and spun into a spider silk thread.

 The Burj Khalifa is so tall you can see two sunsets from it in one day.